s3815261/rmit-chats/deploy.md

-# Deploy a NodeJS React app to AWS EC2
+# Deploying to AWS - Owen Griffiths s3815261

 ## Prepare the code